Periodontics (Gum Therapy)

 Gum disease is an infection of the tissues of the mouth, including the gums, gingiva, alveolar bone, cementum, and periodontal ligament.
 Untreated, gum disease typically progresses in the following stages:

 Gingivitis is the first stage of gum disease.
-Plaque and its toxin by-products irritate the gums, making them tender, inflamed, and likely to bleed.
+Plaque and its toxin by-products irritate the gums, making them tender, inflamed and more likely to bleed.

 If left untreated, plaque will harden into tartar.
 As tartar and plaque continue to build up, they cause the gums to begin to recede from the teeth.
 Eventually, pockets form between the gums and teeth, which become filled with bacteria and pus.
-The gums become irritated, inflamed, and bleed easily.
+The gums become irritated and inflamed and bleed easily.
 Patients may also experience light to moderate bone loss in the jaw.